This article will cover:

 - Runaway trailers

 The type of license and training you need depends on the size of the vehicle.
 In Maryland, if your RV is less than 26,001 lbs, you need a Class C license.
 What do you need for a Class C license?
 Look in your pocket.
 You already have one.
-Which means you are qualified to drive a 26,000 lbs RV.
+This means you are qualified to drive a 26,000 lbs RV.
 That is not a small vehicle by any stretch.
 As you get heavier, you may need a Class B or Class C depending upon towing power.
 But few RVs are that big.

 Why do we allow this when people are dying?
-The people who make RVs have really good lobbyists.
+The people who make RVs have good lobbyists.
 The people who are getting hurt and dying don't.

 The wrongful death lawsuits in these cases rarely come back to the manufacturer.
 So as dangerous as these vehicles are, the only solution is to make our legislatures aware of the scope of the problem when there is no money or muscle behind it.
-That makes it really tough in 2014.Typical Recreational Vehicle Crashes
+That makes it really tough in 2022.Typical Recreational Vehicle Crashes

 The following are examples of extremely common and highly dangerous recreational vehicle accidents: